laminlabs/lamindb/docs/organize.md

 ln.Artifact.from_dataframe(df, schema="valid_features").save()
 ```

-Here is an example from the {doc}`tutorial` that illustrates that you get many annotations "for free" based on the content of the dataframe:
+Here is an example from the {doc}`tutorial` illustrating how you get many annotations automatically based on a dataframe's content:

 <img width="600px" src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/6sofuDVvTANB0f480003.png">